Form 8938 Statute of Limitations

 — (I) is attributable to one or more assets with respect to which information is required to be reported under section 6038D (or would be so required if such section were applied without regard to the dollar threshold specified in subsection (a) thereof and without regard to any exceptions provided pursuant to subsection (h)(1) thereof), and

-(II) is in excess of $5,000, the tax may be assessed, or a proceeding in court for collection of such tax may be begun without assessment, at any time within 6 years after the return was filed.
+(II) is in excess of $5,000, the tax may be assessed, any time within 6 years after the return was filed.

 There are many nuances and complexities to Form 8938.
 If you are interested, we have authored additional articles.
 Two important articles include: